 Asana is more focused on a neat design, making it easier to use as a great project management tool.
 The app seamlessly integrates with Google apps, developer tools, and communication tools.

-On the other hand, the “One Tool to Rule Them All” Basecamp plan requires integrations with third-part tools, such as Dropbox, Slack, online calendar, and email.
-With Basecamp, you do not need a messaging tool to parse information from emails and for collaboration on documents stored in the tool database.
+On the other hand, the “One Tool to Rule Them All” Basecamp plan requires integrations with third-party tools, such as Dropbox, Slack, online calendar, and email.
+With Basecamp, you do not need a messaging tool to parse information from emails and collaboration on documents stored in the tool database.